microsoft/jacdac/services/light.md

 Specifies the number of pixels in the strip.
 Controllers which are sold with lights should default to the correct length and could not allow change.
+Increasing length at runtime leads to ineffective use of memory and may lead to controller reboot.

     rw max_power = 200: u16 mA @ 0x07